+- To enable Night Mode:

+- 1. Tick the Night Mode checkbox.

-4. Specify a time period in the Night Mode Period as needed, and the LEDs will be off during this period.
+- 2. Specify a time period in the LED Off Time as needed, and the LEDs will be off during this period.

 13. 3.
 Test the Network Connectivity

 Diagnostics is used to test the connectivity between the router and the host or other network devices.